hamzaod/PTC/README.md

 # PTC
 How to use:
-1) Clone this project and extort all file inside your maven repo: com/ptc/devoir/solution/1.0
+1) Clone this project and export all file inside your maven repo: com/ptc/devoir/solution/1.0

 2) Create a new wave project and add this dependency inside pom.xml file: